 - Collaborative Law – Collaborative law is a step above mediation in terms of formality and third-party involvement, but it is still a far cry from going to court, and you and your spouse or partner retain control over the outcome.
 Collaborative law involves each parent and their respective attorneys working with outside experts (such as social workers and psychologists) to gain a more comprehensive understanding of the issues that need to be resolved.
 With this additional insight, the parents can take a more nuanced approach to resolve their differences in the best interests of their children.

-Contact Gurnee, IL Child Custody Attorney Deanna J. Bowen
+Contact Gurnee, IL Child Custody Lawyer Deanna J. Bowen